-According to 15.247(a)(1), Frequency hopping systems shall have hopping channel carrier frequencies separated by a minimum of 25 kHz or the 20 dB bandwidth of the hopping channel, whichever is greater.
-Alternatively, frequency hopping systems operating in the 2400-2483.5 MHz band may have hopping channel carrier frequencies that are separated by 25 kHz or two-thirds of the 20 dB bandwidth of the hopping channel, whichever is greater, provided the systems operate with an output power no greater than 125 mW.
+According to 15.247(a)(1), frequency hopping system shall have hopping channel carrier frequencies separated by a minimum of 25 kHz or the 20 dB bandwidth of the hopping channel, whichever is greater.

 1. Check the calibration of the measuring instrument using either an internal calibrator or a known signal from an external generator.
 2. Position the EUT as shown in figure 4 without connection to measurement instrument.
 Turn on the EUT and connect it to measurement instrument.
 The EUT must have its hopping function enabled.
 Then set it to any one convenient frequency within its operating range.
-3. Use the following spectrum analyzer settings: - Span = wide enough to capture the peaks of two adjacent channels - Resolution (or IF) Bandwidth (RBW) $\geq$ 1% of the span - Video (or Average) Bandwidth (VBW) $\geq$ RBW - Sweep = auto - Detector function = peak - Trace = max hold 4.
+3. Use the following spectrum analyzer settings: Span = wide enough to capture the peaks of two adjacent channels Resolution (or IF) Bandwidth (RBW) \geq 1% of the span Video (or Average) Bandwidth (VBW) \geq RBW Sweep = auto Detector function = peak Trace = max hold 4.
 Allow the trace to stabilize.
 Use the marker-delta function to determine the separation between the peaks of the adjacent channels.
 Plot the result on the screen of spectrum analyzer.
 5. Repeat above procedures until all frequencies measured were complete.